Disease/Disorder

 History

 The most common presenting symptoms include pain and dysfunctional movement due to stiffness, decreased range of motion, and subjective joint instability.
-Onset is gradual and typically occurs in males age >40 years and females in perimenopause or older.
+Onset is gradual and typically occurs in males aged >40 years and females in perimenopause or older.
 Individuals may report involvement of one or both knees.
 Pain is often described as dull and may be localized or involve the whole knee.
 Initial pain occurs with standing or walking but may become persistent at rest with disease progression.
-It is important to note that pain may fluctuate over time, and it is not uncommon to have prolonged periods without pain followed by exacerbations lasting weeks to months.1,25
+It is important to note that pain may fluctuate over time, and it is not uncommon to have prolonged periods without pain followed by exacerbations lasting weeks to months.13

 Physical exam

-Inspection: Erythema, warmth, and swelling are mild if present.
+- Inspection: Erythema, warmth, and swelling are mild if present.
 Assessment of stance and gait may demonstrate contralateral asymmetry in the setting of joint hypertrophy.

-Palpation: Tenderness to palpation is often present at the at joint line (most commonly medial) or patellofemoral articulation.
+- Palpation: Tenderness to palpation is often present at the joint line (most commonly medial) or patellofemoral articulation.
 An effusion may be palpable at the suprapatellar bursa with associated ballottement of the patella.
 Bony enlargement may also be present.

-Range of motion (ROM): Active and passive movement may elicit pain and crepitus.
+- Range of motion (ROM): Active and passive movement may elicit pain and crepitus.
 Flexion may be reduced in early disease, with limitations in extension typically occurring in later stages.

 Clinical functional assessment